 I joined McCormick-Armstrong Advertising Agency in Wichita, Kansas in the early 1980s.
 The agency was a subsidiary of McCormick-Armstrong printers on Douglas Avenue—the firm was founded by A.G.
 McCormick in 1901 as McCormick Press.
-Housed what was once the J. Arch Butt Packard Building, the firm was set in its ways.
+Housed in what was once the 1930s J. Arch Butt Packard building, the firm was set in it’s ways.

-My first day on the job I was photographed—the agency had a huge in-house photo studio and a full-time photographer—so my mug could be slapped on a business card.
-To this day that card remains the only vertical, half-fold-open, letterpress (with white foil stamp), back-printed business card that I’ve ever had.
+On my first day on the job, I was photographed for my official agency image—the agency had a large in-house photo studio and a full-time photographer—so my mug could be slapped on a business card.
+To this day, that card remains the only vertical, half-fold-open, letterpress (with white foil stamp), back-printed business card that I’ve ever had.
 (Can you say, “Everything but the kitchen sink?”)

 When the actual cards arrived on my desk a few days later, all twenty-five hundred of them, I was horrified.
 Somehow, I’d managed to go through the entire hiring process without ever seeing an actual McCAAA business card.

-There they were: Boxes and boxes of cards printed on heavily-textured, orange—not rust or terra cotta, but a vibrant persimmon-colored stock.
+There they were: Boxes and boxes of cards printed on heavily textured, orange—not rust or terra cotta, but a vibrant pumpkin-colored stock.
 My face looked like the great pumpkin.
-Everyone in the agency had the same style business card—and they all looked like the great pumpkin.
+Everyone in the agency had the same style of business card—and they all looked like the great pumpkin.

-During my rather short time with the agency, I was unsuccessful in changing their business card design (or corporate color system).
-But each year, each October—for the past three-and-a-half decades—as Halloween approaches, I remember that orange card sporting my orange face, and I smile a little.
-Just a little.
+Still, each year, each October—for the past three-and-a-half decades—as Halloween approaches, I remember that orange card sporting my orange face . . . and I smile a little.